leekillough/rev/test/zip/README.md

 This command sets up 4 precincts that each contain 4 zones.
 Every zone contains a ZEN and a dummy ZOP generator.
 The zones in precincts 1–4 will each generate 64 ZOPs and send them via their respective ZIPs to the corresponding zones in precinct 0.
 The scenario is designed to test the credit system, ensuring that aggregated packets are not sent until the destination ZIPs have available buffer space and also ensuring that
-ZIPs to not send disaggregated ZOPs to zones until the ZENs can receive them.
+ZIPs do not send disaggregated ZOPs to zones until the ZENs can receive them.

 The output of this command should show that `zip_1`, `zip_2`, and `zip_3` pass test **ZIP_C1** because aggregated packets stall once receiving ZIPs lack credits. `zip_0` passes test **ZIP_C2** because the disaggregated ZOPs stall while waiting for the receiving ZENs to process ZOPs. `zip_1`, `zip_2`, and `zip_3` pass tests **ZIP_C3** and **ZIP_C4** because ZOPs from the connected zones are successfully stored in ZIP memory and retreived and then aggregated according to specifications (once the buffer is full or a maximum wait time of $10\mu\mathrm s$ has been reached).
 And `zip_0` passes test **ZIP_C5** because it is able to disaggregate the packet into individual concatenated ZOPs.
 Also note that test **ZIP_P1** shows the percentage of packets the were stalled before they could be sent by `zip_1`, `zip_2`, and `zip_3`.
-(This value, over 50%, was made artificially high due to a low allocation of credits for testing.)
+(This value, 67%, was made artificially high due to a low allocation of credits for testing.)

 ### `sst --stop-at=15us zip-test.py -- --test=1 --precincts=2 --zones=1 --num_zops=1 --max_wait=0`